galaxyeagle/galaxyeagle.github.io/pages/tech/webd/Creating-Website-Advanced-1.md

 I noticed that 2 folders : /sass & /asssets do all the designing work via scss files.

 The default.html file includes head.html.
 head.html links the stylesheet /assets/main.scss
 /assets/main.scss imports /_sass/minima.scss
 This /_sass/minima.scss imports /_sass/minima/layout.scss, /_sass/minima/base.scss & /_sass/minima/syntax.highlighter.scss
 These 3 files contain all the real css code & seemed quite complex.
 So I deleted all files & folders in the /_sass folder & made a new single scss file with a code similar to https://www.w3schools.com/css/tryit.asp?filename=tryresponsive_col-s
 & imported this scss file in the /assets/main.scss instead of the /_sass/minima.scss earlier.
 I knew the scss files I deleted had designs for many classes in the /_layouts & /_includes folders.
 So I went to all files in these folders & removed any classes in any <div>, <main>, <span>, etc tags & added the classes as provided for in https://www.w3schools.com/css/tryit.asp?filename=tryresponsive_col-s instead.
-This sort of overwrote the minima theme with my own tailor-made one & made the design of my site much more under my control.
+This sort of overwrote almost the entire minima theme with my own tailor-made one & made the design of my site much more under my control.

 I further went to many files such as post.html, page.html, etc and removed all inessentials, keeping the bare minimum.
 NB. : I could have deleted post.html & page.html & used default.html everywhere but I need to add title & date in heading only for these & not for home page, about page, etc...so I kept it
 NB.
 I could have deleted post.html & used the page.html layout in posts as well.
 The only difference is that a post has a Date after the title whilst a page has a 'Last updated' phrase before the date.
 There's no other difference.
 But because of this small diff., I chose to keep the 2 layout files separate.